Skip to content

 Project Structure

 A typical project follows standard Playwright conventions.
-Shiplight adds .env for API keys and shiplight.config.json for per-project login credentials (only needed if the app requires authentication).
+Shiplight adds .env for API keys and credentials.

 my-tests/